 The compliance officer or designee is encouraged to hold an investigative meeting within five (5) days of receiving the complaint or an unsuccessful attempt to mediate the complaint.
-The investigative meeting shall provide an opportunity for the complainant and/or his/her representative to repeat the complaint orally.
+The investigative meeting shall provide an opportunity for the complainant and/or their representative to repeat the complaint orally.

-The complainant and/or his/her representative shall have an opportunity to present the complaint and evidence or information leading to evidence to support allegations in the complaint.
+The complainant and/or their representative shall have an opportunity to present the complaint and evidence or information leading to evidence to support allegations in the complaint.

-A complainant's refusal to provide SHPS' investigator with documents or other evidence related to the allegations in the complaint, or his/her failure or refusal to cooperate in the investigation or his/her engagement in any other obstruction of the investigation, may result in the dismissal of the complaint because of a lack of evidence to support the allegation.
+A complainant's refusal to provide SHPS' investigator with documents or other evidence related to the allegations in the complaint, or their failure or refusal to cooperate in the investigation or their engagement in any other obstruction of the investigation, may result in the dismissal of the complaint because of a lack of evidence to support the allegation.